basherpm/basher/README.md

 # basher

-A package manager for shell scripts and functions.
+A package manager for bash scripts and functions.

 ## Installation